anhkh04/snake_game/README.md

 - Your score increases by 10 points.
 - A new fruit appears at a different position on the board.

-'The only way to lose the game is if the snake collides with itself.
-So, navigate carefully and have fun!'
+`The only way to lose the game is if the snake collides with itself.
+So, navigate carefully and have fun!`